ralna/GALAHAD/doc/Python/blls.rst

             * **-3**

-              The restriction n > 0 or m > 0 or requirement that type contains its relevant string 'dense', 'coordinate' or 'sparse_by_rows' has been violated.
+              The restriction n > 0 or o > 0 or requirement that type contains its relevant string 'dense', 'coordinate' or 'sparse_by_rows' has been violated.